LaubPlusCo/docker-solr-ssl/README.md

         }
 ```

-Optionally remove the now unused `SolrService` parameter.
+Optionally also remove the now unused `SolrService` parameter.
 This might require you to change parameters passed from your install script and settings file.

 For Habitat `install-xpo.ps1` you will have to remove the check for JRE on your machine , the check if the SOLR service is running and the check of the solr root folder - I really do not get why SIF doesnt just take the solr_home path as argument, anyone who used SOLR will now this.
 It is a convention for SOLR setups.
 Anyway, It feels good to clean out some unnecessary complexity ;)